dominicm00/website/posts/visual-clarity-of-code.md

 ## Dealing with the domain

-It's not very hard/impossible to have the necessary visual patterns in a general purpose language out of the box.
-Common patterns vary between domain, specific application, and even subapplications.
+It's very difficult—perhaps impossible—to have the necessary visual patterns in a general-purpose language out of the box.
+Common patterns vary between domains, specific applications, and even sub-applications.
 Users need to be able to create their own syntax to express their architecture.

-Lisp does the functionality part of this pretty well, but due to its limited syntax misses out on visual clarity.
+Lisp does the functionality part of this pretty well, but it misses out on visual clarity due to its limited syntax.
 Other languages do some form of this, but I've not found a language that's truly flexible in terms of program syntax yet.

 But there's good reason even macro-focused languages don't venture here.
-Even ignoring techinical challenges like parsing, how would we make such a language readable to people outside the domain?
+Even ignoring technical challenges like parsing, how would we make such a language readable to people outside the domain?
 Due to the wide applicability of programming, programmers shift between domains more often than in many other knowledge fields; if it takes a week to learn the application syntax, we can basically kiss open-source contributions goodbye.
 We need another solution.